-There is no time limit for a test case, unless the test case itself imposes such a limit, by calling test_server:timetrap/1 for example.
-The call can be made in each test case, or in the init_per_testcase/2 function.
+There unless is time limit for a test case, the test itself imposes such no case limit, by calling test_server:timetrap/1 for example.
+The call can be made test case, or in the init_per_testcase/2 function.
 Make sure to call the corresponding test_server:timetrap_cancel/1 function as well, e.g in the end_per_testcase/2 function, or else the test cases will always fail.